-The third situation in which there could be ambiguity about the bankruptcy filing date involves liquidation or reorganization cases that are filed, not under the U.S. Bankruptcy Code, but under a "similar \ \ \ law of a State or political subdivision."
+The third situation involves liquidation or reorganization cases that are filed, not under the U.S. Bankruptcy Code, but under a "similar \ \ \ law of a state or political subdivision."
 Some states have insolvency statutes similar to the U.S. Bankruptcy Code and include provisions similar to 11 U.S.C.
 301(a), 302(a), and 303(b) under which a case is commenced by the filing of a petition in court.
-The date on which such a petition is filed will be treated as the bankruptcy filing date under the final rule.
+The date on which such a petition is filed would be treated as the bankruptcy filing date under the proposed rule.
 Other, perhaps more informal, proceedings, such as assignments for the benefit of creditors, may have different procedures for commencing cases, which may vary from state to state.
-For such proceedings, PBGC will make case-bycase determinations on what date is most analogous to the date of the filing of a bankruptcy petition and would treat that date as the bankruptcy filing date.
+For such proceedings, PBGC would make caseby-case determinations on what date is most analogous to the date of the filing of a bankruptcy petition and would treat that date as the bankruptcy filing date.